AdaCore/learn/content/labs/intro-to-ada/chapters/tasking.rst

 Generic Protected Queue
 -----------------------

+**Goal**: create a queue container using a protected type.

+**Steps**:

+    #.
+Implement the generic package :ada:`Gen_Queues`.

-The goal of this exercise is to create a queue container by declaring and implementing a protected type :ada:`Queue` as part of the generic package :ada:`Gen_Queues`.
+        #.
+Declare the protected type :ada:`Queue` as part of the

+        #.
+Implement the :ada:`Empty` function.

+        #.
+Implement the :ada:`Full` function.

+        #.
+Implement the :ada:`Push` entry.

+        #.
+Implement the :ada:`Pop` entry.

+**Requirements**:

-These are the formal parameters for the generic package:
+    #.
+These are the formal parameters for the generic package
+       :ada:`Gen_Queues`:

         #. a formal modular type;

             - This modular type should be used by the :ada:`Queue` to declare an array that stores the elements of the queue.

             - The modulus of the modular type must correspond to the maximum number of elements of the queue.

         #. the data type of the elements of the queue.

             - Select a formal parameter that allows you to store elements of any data type in the queue.

+    #.
 These are the operations of the :ada:`Queue` type:

-    - a function :ada:`Empty` that indicates whether the queue is empty;
+        #.
+Function :ada:`Empty` indicates whether the queue is empty.

-    - a function :ada:`Full` that indicates whether the queue is full;
+        #.
+Function :ada:`Full` indicates whether the queue is full.

-    - an entry :ada:`Push` to store an element in the queue;
+        #.
+Entry :ada:`Push` stores an element in the queue.

-    - an entry :ada:`Pop` to remove an element from the queue.
+        #.
+Entry :ada:`Pop` removes an element from the queue.

+**Remarks**:

+    #.
+In this exercise, we create a queue container by declaring and
+       implementing a protected type (:ada:`Queue`) as part of a generic package (:ada:`Gen_Queues`).

-As a bonus exercise, you can analyze the body of the :ada:`Queue_Tests` package and understand how the :ada:`Queue` type is used there.
-In particular, the procedure :ada:`Concurrent_Test` implements two tasks (:ada:`T_Producer` and :ada:`T_Consumer`) that make use of the queue concurrently.
+    #.
+As a bonus exercise, you can analyze the body of the :ada:`Queue_Tests`
+       package and understand how the :ada:`Queue` type is used there.

+        #.
+In particular, the procedure :ada:`Concurrent_Test` implements two
+           tasks: :ada:`T_Producer` and :ada:`T_Consumer`.
+They make use of the queue concurrently.

 .. code:: ada lab=Tasking.Generic_Protected_Queue